chenx/PiBBS/README.md

  - Interface works well on desktop, ipad, and mobile devices.
  - Allow creation of new themes, mostly by changing files in /theme and /css.
  - Allow customizable settings, in /conf/conf.php.
+ - Allow English or Chinese version.
+Easy to extend to other languages.

 History
 ======